MSLNZ/msl-equipment/docs/database.rst

 Field Names
 +++++++++++
-The supported *fields* for an :ref:`equipment-database` are:
+Some of the supported *fields* for an :ref:`equipment-database` are:

-* **Calibration Cycle** -- The number of years that can pass before the equipment must be re-calibrated.
 * **Category** -- The category (e.g., Laser, DMM) that the equipment belongs to.
-* **Date Calibrated** -- The date that the equipment was last calibrated.
 * **Description** -- A description of the equipment.
 * **Location** -- The location where the equipment can usually be found.
 * **Manufacturer** -- The name of the manufacturer of the equipment.
 * **Model** -- The model number of the equipment.
-* **Latest Report Number** -- The report number for the last time that the equipment was calibrated.
 * **Serial** -- The serial number, or engraved unique ID, of the equipment.

 The text in the header of each *field* is not too particular for what it must be.
 The header text is parsed for one